 Periorbital cellulitis is a relatively common infection and/or inflammation of the eyelid and portions of skin around the eye.
 The infection may be caused by bacteria, viruses or other pathogens.

 Periorbital cellulitis also is called preseptal cellulitis because the affected area is anterior to the orbital septum — a sheet-like tissue that forms the tough, fibrous back portion of the eyelids.

 Usually appearing as a swollen, reddish bump on the edge of an eyelid, styes are caused by bacterial infection and inflammation of a meibomian gland.
 When these oil-producing glands get blocked, eyelid swelling is a typical symptom.
-A stye can cause the whole eyelid to swell, and typically is tender to the touch.
+Styes are usually harmless, but they can cause the whole eyelid to swell and be tender to the touch.